jason-tung/physics_engine/README.md

 ## limitations

+firstly, it is very hard to design a website that perfectly fits on every monitor, so should you find yourself missing elements because your monitor is not wide enough, there will be a scrollbar at the bottom to see the other elements (probably will be table values, if anything)

 gravity vectors are absolutely massive because of how it scales with r^2.
 I have to freeze the balls once they collide in the gravity simulation because otherwise they'd shoot into infinity due to the limitations of what a bound is in SVG/JS.